 If you or someone you know is suffering from both addiction and an anxiety disorder, it can help to understand more about anxiety.
 It also helps to learn how it relates to substance abuse.
-Lastly, it’s vital to know what type of anxiety and addiction treatment center is available in Los Angeles for treating these disorders.
+Lastly, it’s vital to know what type of anxiety and addiction treatment center is available in Los Angeles and how each anxiety program can help treat these disorders.

 More than 40 million Americans suffer from some sort of anxiety disorder.
 In addition, 1 in 13 people worldwide suffers from anxiety.
 Therefore, anxiety remains the most common mental health issue in the world.

 While millions and millions of people deal with anxiety every day, many people don’t know how to properly handle their condition.
 Many people let it take over their lives.
 Some even turn to drugs and alcohol to help cope with their anxiety.
 As a result, this can lead to addiction and anxiety, also known as a co-occurring disorder.

 What is an Anxiety Disorder?

 The term anxiety is a broad term.
 It covers several different mental health disorders of varying degrees.
 Furthermore, while many people suffer from anxiety, they are suffering from a specific type of anxiety disorder.

 For instance, some common examples of a specific anxiety disorder include:

 - General anxiety disorder

 There are many other mental health disorders that are similar to anxiety disorders but have different characteristics.
 However, these other disorders can occur along with anxiety disorders.
 Moreover, they are often associated with it.